 “What I found interesting and useful was the Wicked problems: The black holes we’re designing into our future tech and Cultural bias in design(ers) talks.
 Both topics were relatable as the exact same experience is encountered by many designers within organisations.
 It empowered me to start seeing things from a different perspective with regards to my way of work.”

-Interestingly, one of the highlights of PixelUp! this year was the discussion of culture and how it can unknowingly create bias when we are designing for the end user.
+Interestingly, one of the highlights of PixelUp! this year was the discussion of culture and how it can unknowingly create bias when designing for the end-user.
 One of our very own Freethinkers, Kate van Niekerk, explored this very topic in a blog towards the end of last year.
-Go here to read more: http://freethinking.co.za/ethnography-think-more-deeply-ux/
+Go here to read more: https://freethinking.co.za/ethnography-think-more-deeply-ux/